dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 Okay, so DOSBox has an integrated audio mixer.
 All emulated sound cards have their own channels in the mixer, and certain "composite" audio devices may have multiple channels.
-The Sound Blaster is such a composite device; it has two mixer channels: one for the OPL synthesiser, and one for digital audio.
+The Sound Blaster is such a composite device; it has two mixer channels: one for the OPL synthesiser and one for digital audio.

 Execute the `mixer` command at the DOS prompt to view the current state of the